drawing of a streetcar depot

 3. List the name, position/title, and email of a reference (typically a faculty member) who could speak to your aptitude for a research internship.

 We will share these materials with matching faculty, who may follow up with interviews.
-We hope to complete the matching process before the end of Winter quarter.
+We hope to complete the matching process before the middle of the Spring quarter.

 If you have any questions, please contact our Assistant Director of Student Services, winnini [at] stanford.edu (Winni Ni).